 What does your typical day look like?
 Maybe it consists of getting the kids ready for school, going to work, completing chores and running errands, all while trying to stick to a bedtime routine.
 Throughout the day we probably have a range of emotions that come from our experiences and interactions with others or even our own thoughts.
 Most of the time we are able to logically explain our experiences, thoughts, and sometimes emotions – making them easier to process and work through.

 Now, what does a typical day look like for your child?
-Most likely school, playing, homework, after school activity, or interacting with other kids or adults – all situations in which kids most likely experience a range of emotions and thoughts too.
+Most likely school, playing, homework, after school activities or bored with summer, or tired from interacting with other kids or adults – all situations in which kids most likely experience a range of emotions and thoughts too.
 Imagine having all of those emotions and not really knowing what they are or how to work through them.
 This can sometimes lead to tantrums, crying, screaming, and sometimes silence which can all feel extremely overwhelming for parents.

 We’re going to share some tips for handling your child’s emotions.
 Addressing your child’s feelings shows them that you care, want to understand them, and that you even take time to accept and work through your own emotions.

 Acknowledge your child’s feelings with words.

 It might seem simple, but sometimes parents find it difficult to pinpoint the feeling a child has behind the crying, screaming or silence.
 For example, your child was supposed to attend a field trip with their class but it was cancelled the morning of.
 You tell your child and they begin to cry or scream.
 This is a great opportunity to acknowledge the feeling you are witnessing, with words.
 “You were looking forward to going on the field trip.
 How disappointing.”
 Or “It can be so upsetting to not spend your day how you imagined.”